Caution Old Home Owners

 Read this site before you do anything to your old house!

 By following the information in this site, your house will stand out from the others in a class unsurpassed.
-Whether you live in a small bungalow or Gothic mansion, your house will be able to equally make a strong impact on others.
+Whether you live in a small Bungalow or Victorian mansion, both houses will make an equal impact of beauty.

 What All Old House Owners Should Know

-I will touch upon some key elements which have the greatest impact on the appearance of your home, and how you can recapture that lost character that once graced your neighborhood.
+I will focus on key elements which have the greatest impact on the appearance of your home, and how you can recapture that lost character that once graced your neighborhood.
 Sections on Windows, Shutters, Siding, and Porches are key areas that must be understood.
 Each of these areas contributes to a bigger picture creating buildings that are often simple in details but where everything works together to make a beautiful whole.

 If you need some personalized guidance, we are available for consulting by phone and other visual services that will help you and avoid mistakes.

 Don’t forget to subscribe to our newsletter for updates on informative blog posts.

 But first, let’s take a look at some misjudgments of what people think makes a house beautiful and why Aesthetics and age old architectural principles must be understood.

 Click here to get started and learn about Aesthetics and the Mistakes You Don’t Know You’re Making.